ElmoDFGD/ElmoRim/README.md

 *Please make sure to back up saves when continuing a playthrough across a **save safe** update.*

 ## FAQ

+#### Q: Why does the list claim to be vanilla when it clearly isn't.

+A: No such claims are made.
+The list is centered around vanilla content and provides a platform for enjoying said content over a decade after it's creation.

 #### Q: I can't level up, what do I do?
 A: You have Sleep to level up enabled, go sleep in a bed or disable it through Survival Control Panel in the MCM.